canonical/mongodb-operator/documentation/tutorial.md

 ## Scaling Charmed MongoDB:
-Replication is a popular feature of MongoDB; replicas copy data making a database highly reliable.
+Replication is a popular feature of MongoDB; replicas copy data making a database highly available.

 ### Add replicas:
 You can add two replicas to your deployed MongoDB application with:
 ```
-juju add-unit mongodb -n2
+juju add-unit mongodb -n 2
 ```

 You can now watch the replica set add these replicas with: `watch -c juju status --color`.
 You’ll know that all three replicas are ready when `watch -c juju status --color` reports: